-Al Anwar Holdings SAOG was incorporated on 20th December, 1994 as a publically traded company onMuscat Securities Market (MSM).
-Over the last twentythree years, we have built successful companies and exited some of them through stake sales or flotation.
+Al Anwar Holdings SAOG (Al Anwar) was incorporated on 20th December, 1994 as a publiclylisted company onMuscat Securities Market (MSM).
+Over the last twenty-five years, we have built successful companies and exited some of them through stake sales or flotation.

 Investment Strategy: Clear, Differentiated and Proven

 Private-Equity& Private Investment in Public Enterprises(PIPE) model of owning and investing in private companies with the intention of growing them and improving their business performance forms the core of Al Anwar’s investing framework.

 At Al Anwar, we crave for efficiency.
 And to achieve our goals, we follow an approach emphasizing investing in businesses run by cost-conscious and efficient managers.

 After the investment, our role is to create an environment in which our entrusted CEOs can maximize both their managerial effectiveness and generate value for shareholders.

 Our flexibility in capital allocation and willingness to carry out bolt on acquisitions, gives us a significant edge in the market.We are judicious in having ownership stakes with respect to getting a controlling/non-controlling/significant minoritystakes in businesses, depending on the nature of opportunity at hand.

 - The year 2018 has been a mixed year for the GCC markets in terms of macro-economic factors and geo-political events.
 Overall impact has been that the GCC markets ended the year 2018 as one of the better performing market among the global markets.